marcelpatrick/Coursera_Import_GameConfig_DataTable/README.md

       - Use my UDataTable variable to call FindRow() function passing in the type of row I'm trying to find and store the value into my FConfigurationDataStruct row variable
     - Implement the Getter for that metric
       - return the row variable accessing the column variable
-   - Inside Unreal
-     - Create a blueprint based on this data actor, BP_Configuration data actor
-     - Inside this BP go to my table UPROPERTY and select my ConfigurationData.
-This give my data actor access to my DataTable with data imported from the CSV file
-     - Add this actor to the scene
 ```cpp
 #include "ConfigurationDataActor.h"